Sampling quantum states with inequality constraints: Conclusion

 \section{Conclusion}

-In conclusion, we demonstrate the reliability and efficiency of the SCMC sampler in sampling quantum states through three explicit examples.
-In the first example, we produce samples of bound entangled states for dimensions $3\times3$, $3\times4$, $3\times5$, and $4\times4$.
+In conclusion, we demonstrate the reliability and efficiency of the SCMC sampler in sampling quantum states through three explicit examples. \footnote{Yet another application of SCMC is reported in Reference \cite{Hiesmayr+3:23}.} In the first example, we produce samples of bound entangled states for dimensions $3\times3$, $3\times4$, $3\times5$, and $4\times4$.
 For some of these cases, no such samples were available before, and our method can also provide bound entangled states for higher dimensions.
 For example, we obtain nearly ten thousand two-qutrit bound entangled states in a few minutes by SCMC sampling, whereas several days of independence sampling yield $24$ such states from $10^{10}$ candidates.
 We also observe that the $2\times4$ system is particular, as we could not find bound entangled states that obey the PPT-CCNR double criterion.
 Based on the numerical evidence, we conjecture that such states do not exist.